How India allegedly deported 40 Rohingya refugees by forcing them into Andaman Sea

 The United Nations High Commissioner for Refugees’ global spokesperson, Baba Baloch, told Scroll that the organisation has sought information from Indian authorities and assurances that refugees will not be returned to situations risking their life or freedom.

-On Thursday, Scroll reported on another case of 78 individuals – ostensibly undocumented Bangladeshi immigrants – being forced into a river and “pushed” into Bangladesh.
+On Thursday, Scroll reported on another case of 78 individuals – ostensibly undocumented Bangladeshi immigrants – being forced into the water and “pushed” into Bangladesh.
 The Bangladeshi Police claimed that there were three Indians among this group.